Adrian2469/WoL-and-HW-Monitor-IoT/README.md

 Features
 1. Wake on LAN, wake your computer from shutdown state but still connected to power source via ethernet network.
-2. Hardware Monitoring, fetch hardware data such as CPU temperature, memory load, etc from Libre Hardware Monitor remote web server
+2. Hardware Monitoring, retrieve hardware data such as CPU temperature, memory load, etc from Libre Hardware Monitor remote web server

 Requirements
 1. Hardware